MALAKBADER00/Goodnight-Candle-Shop/README.md

 ## How to Use

 To view the website, simply open the `index.html` file in your preferred web browser.
 Explore the different sections to get a feel for the website's layout and functionality.

-Thank you for checking out the Goodnight Candle Shop project!
-If you have any questions or feedback, feel free to reach out.
-Enjoy browsing our virtual candle selection! 🕯️